So you bought a new car, truck or boat. Now what?

-However, if the dealer did not do the licensing for you, or if you purchased your vehicle from out-of-state, you will need to license the vehicle yourself.
+However, if the dealer did not do the licensing for you, or if you purchased your vehicle out-of-state, you will need to license the vehicle yourself.

 Some items you will need